mumairofficial/khalilstemmler-website-2019/src/pages/articles/software-professionalism/developer-principles.md

 category: Web Development
 image: /img/blog/developer-principles/principles.jpeg
 published: true
+anchormessage: This article is part of the upcoming SOLID book. <a href="/resources/solid-nodejs-architecture">Get it, free</a>.
 ---

 I came across an article recently from CNBC titled **[Tech's ultimate success: Software developers are now more valuable to companies than money](https://www.cnbc.com/2018/09/06/companies-worry-more-about-access-to-software-developers-than-capital.html)**.
 They summarized a few really important details that I think are relevant to us today.